Unclegeenoo/Data-Science-Portfolio/Excel Projects/README.md

 ## Logistics Dashboard
 #### This was a dashboard I built from a set of logistical data.
 The data was fairly robust so a lot of different connections could be made within the data, including financial and route analysis.
 The task was to develop a dashboard with 2 pages (dashboard, schedule) that could summarize the data for the two drivers given.

+## Ecvols
+#### This interactive dashboard was created for a Russian water filtration company.
+The data (included in the file) showed the company's finances over the past 6 years.
+The task was to create a dashboard to show their financial results.